puleri/Lilypad/README.md

 ## Planning and execution
 Prior to coding the API came studying personal notes and information on W3.
 A schedule was then created for the genesis of the Express side of Lilypad.
+A-Bing with previous examples I worked on led to an efficient workflow, faster than in previous projects.
 The user and notes routes were set up within 2 days and then what work followed was done on the client side for the following two days.
 More information on this can be seen in the client repository which is linked below.